Pre-Kindergarten & Kindergarten Classes

 In our Nature Kindergarten class, most of the day is spent outside on the playground and on nature walks.

 In Pre-Kindergarten and Kindergarten, we offer mixed-age classes for children ages 4½ to 6-½.
 These classrooms are vibrant communities of young learners who accomplish so much each day.
-Classes begin at 8:10 am and end at 1 pm, with aftercare available until 2:40 pm or 5:30 pm.
+Classes are 5-days a week and begin at 8:10 am and end at 1 pm, with aftercare available until 2:40 pm or 5:30 pm.

 Please scroll to learn more about our daily rhythm.